What is broadband internet?

 How do broadband internet charges work?

-Every time you use the Internet to send an email or visit a webpage, you are using data.
+Each time you access the Internet to send an email or browse a webpage, you consume data.